RConsortium/censusguide/README.md

 ## Part 2: How CRAN Can Help

 CRAN provides access to thousands of user contributed R packages.
-While compiling this guide we were able to identify 22 of those packages that were specifically designed to facilitate working with US Census data.
-You can view the full list of packages [here](https://rconsortium.github.io/censusguide/r-packages-all.html).
+We were able to identify 22 of those packages as being related to the US
+Census Bureau.
+You can view the full list of those packages [here](https://rconsortium.github.io/censusguide/r-packages-all.html).

-Below are descriptions of seven of those packages which we believe are likely to be of special interest to people starting their first project using R to work with Census data.
+Below are descriptions of a subset of those packages which we believe are likely to be of special interest to people reading this Guide.
 You can learn about our methodology for deciding which packages to include in this list [here](https://rconsortium.github.io/censusguide/package-discussion.html).